PengBuntu/.github/profile/README.md

 ## TODO

 - Add Cinnamon To "Live" Envioronment/When Trying PengBuntu
-- Custom Plymouth Boot/Shutdown Animation
+- Custom Plymouth Boot/Shutdown Animation (In Progress In Assets Repo)
-- Custom Ubiquity Slides (In Progress)
+- Custom Ubiquity Slides (In Progress In Ubiquity-Slides Repo)
 - Custom Default Backdrops/Wallpapers

 PengBuntu Is Not Affiliated With Ubuntu Or Canonical.